tinygo-org/tinygo-site/content/docs/reference/microcontrollers/machine/pico2-w.md

 func SendUSBInPacket(ep uint32, data []byte) bool
 ```

-SendUSBInPacket sends a packet for USBHID (interrupt in / bulk in).
+SendUSBInPacket sends a packet for USB (interrupt in / bulk in).

 ### func SendZlp